Spin-off studies

 VCU Department of Social Work

-Principal Investigator: Danielle Dick, Ph.D., Jim Bjork, Ph.D., and Megan Cooke
+Principal investigators: Danielle Dick, Ph.D., Jim Bjork, Ph.D. and Megan Cooke

 VCU Departments of Psychology and Psychiatry

-Principal Investigator: Danielle Dick, Ph.D., Kristen Donovan, MPH & Linda Hancock, Ph.D.
+Principal investigators: Danielle Dick, Ph.D., Kristen Donovan, MPH and Linda Hancock, Ph.D.

-Principal Investigator: Danielle Dick, Ph.D., Kristen Donovan, MPH & Linda Hancock, Ph.D.
+Principal investigators: Danielle Dick, Ph.D., Kristen Donovan, MPH and Linda Hancock, Ph.D.

-Principal Investigator: Jessica Salvatore, Ph.D. and Danielle Dick, Ph.D.
+Principal investigators: Jessica Salvatore, Ph.D. and Danielle Dick, Ph.D.

 VCU Department of Psychology